mof2/volterra/README.md

 # volterra
 Estimate Volterra series via Gaussian process regression using polynomial kernels

-We provide the Matlab package poly_reg and the Python package preg for the same purpose.
+We provide the Matlab package *poly_reg* and the Python package *preg* for the same purpose.
 The Python package is currently under development and not yet publicly available.

 ## The poly_reg package
+Authors: Matthias O. Franz and Peter V. Gehler

 Poly_reg is a Matlab package for doing Gaussian process regression [1] using a polynomial covariance function.
 It can be used to find a Volterra or Wiener series expansion of an unknown system where only pairs of vector-valued inputs and scalar outputs are given [2].
 The package provides the following functionalities:

 1. Automatic model selection according to one of three possible criteria: a. the log-likelihood of the observed data [1]; b.
 Geisser’s surrogate predictive probability [3]; c. the analytically computed leave-one-out error on the training set [4].